Dcrispim/challenge-eventstore/README.md

 ## General

-The implementation of class was maked using a **circular doubly linked list** to facilitate navigation between the elements.
+The implementation of class `ChallengeStore()` was maked using a **circular doubly linked list** to facilitate navigation between the elements.
+The class `Node()` was used as an auxiliary.

 Each method that changes or queries the List is using `synchronized` to prevent more than two threads calls at the same time

+The tests ara located at `ChallengeTest.java`.

 ## Insert